 where $\text{NESet}(\mathcal{G})$ is the set of NEs of the game $\mathcal{G}(\mathcal{A},J)$. \end{defn}

-Next theorem establishes the conditions under which $a^*$ is an isolated NE of the game $\mathcal{G}(\mathcal{A},J)$. \begin{thm}[Proposition 12.14 in \cite{pang_bookchapter}] Let $a^*$ be a NE of the game \eqref{NE_problem}.
-Let A1 and A2 hold.
+The next theorem establishes the conditions under which $a^*$ is an isolated NE of the game $\mathcal{G}(\mathcal{A},J)$. \begin{thm}[Proposition 12.14 in \cite{pang_bookchapter}] Let A1 and A2 hold.
+Let $a^*$ be a NE of the game \eqref{NE_problem}.
 If $H(a^*)$ is strictly semicopositive on the critical cone $\mathcal{C}(a^*;\mathcal{A},F)$, then $a^*$ is an isolated NE. \end{thm}

-To set up the preliminaries to address the ``local solvability" of ``nearby games", we present the following result from degree theory. \begin{thm}[Proposition 12.14 in \cite{pang_bookchapter}] In the setting of Theorem \ref{uniqueness}, a bounded open neighborhood $\Omega$ of $a^*$ exists such that